Blue Can Trail

 Munnings: The Wensum Valley, an English Idyll

-The talk will focus on Munnings’ time painting in the Norwich area, especially the Ringland Hills, in the first decade of the 20th century.
+We were delighted to welcome Dr Bill Teatheredge (Munnings Museum Curator) who gave a talk on Munnings’ time painting in the Norwich area, especially the Ringland Hills, in the first decade of the 20th century.

 This is a period when he was determined to be an artist in his own right.
 Munnings subject matter would be the countryside he knew so well and the folk who lived there.
 This was his English idyll.